One Day in Salt Lake City: Perfect Things to Do

 This Salt Lake City guided bus tour includes some of the city’s top sites like Temple Square, the Mormon Trail, Old Deseret Village, the state capitol building, and sites from the 2002 Winter Olympics.

-Tour Salt Lake City in a replica streetcar to get an overview of the city and includes several photo stops.
+Tour Salt Lake City on a bike to get an overview of the city and includes several stops.

 Or try a bike tour of Salt Lake City that includes stops at important sites in the city’s historic downtown.